Goheeca/cl-fxml/README.md

 - [x] comments `<!-- ... -->`
 - [x] escaping `<![CDATA[ ... ]]>`
 - [ ] ampersand escape sequences
+- [x] namespaced names
-- [x] in-place computation of tags and attributes
+- [x] in-place computation of element and attribute names
-- [ ] hook for transforming values which aren't tags, we're now accepting strings (perhaps using multiple values for distinguishing nil caused by tags from other values)
+- [ ] hook for transforming body values which aren't elements, we're now accepting only strings (perhaps using multiple values for distinguishing nil caused by elements from other values)